NodeDC/2013_07_meetup/lessonplan.md

 Cocytus:nodedc_meetup jonathan$ npm install connect
 ```

 The connect install is far too big to show the output.
+Once the install is done, have everyone review their package.json and notice that the connect and ejs (or other templating engine) packages are now in there.

 ## Build a form to collect input ##